Euclid preparation. XXXIX. The effect of baryons on the Halo Mass Function: Results

-Similarly to Fig.~\ref{fig:mbias-pdf-1}, in Fig.~\ref{fig:mbias-pdf-2} we present the performance of the model for the simulations with $C8$ (WMAP7) background cosmology, but assuming different values for the parameters which define the efficiency of feedback from both AGN and SN.
+Similarly to Fig.~\ref{fig:mbias-pdf-1}, in Fig.~\ref{fig:mbias-pdf-2} we present the performance of the model for the simulations with $C8$ (WMAP7) background cosmology, but assuming different values for the parameters that define the efficiency of feedback from both AGN and SN.
 Vertical lines denote the median of the corresponding distribution.
-In particular, we varied {\em (a)} the efficiency of the AGN feedback, by changing the value of the \texttt{BlackholeFeedbackFactor} parameter from 0.1 to 0.2 (default value was 0.15), and {\em (b)} the value of the velocity of the SN driven galactic outflows in the model by \cite{Springel:2003} from 350 ${\rm km\,s}^{-1}$ to 500 ${\rm km\,s}^{-1}$ and 800 ${\rm km\,s}^{-1}$, respectively.
+In particular, we varied {\em (a)} the efficiency of the AGN feedback by changing the value of the \texttt{BlackholeFeedbackFactor} parameter from 0.1 to 0.2 (default value was 0.15), and {\em (b)} the value of the velocity of the SN-driven galactic outflows in the model by \cite{Springel:2003} from 350 ${\rm km\,s}^{-1}$ to 500 ${\rm km\,s}^{-1}$ and 800 ${\rm km\,s}^{-1}$, respectively.
 In general, we note that the effect of changing the parameters regulating stellar and AGN feedback is relatively small, especially at low redshift.
-In any case, the accuracy of our model to recover the halo masses in the dmo simulation does not degrade by changing the feedback parameters.
+In any case, the accuracy with which our model recovers the halo masses in the dmo simulation is not degraded by changing the feedback parameters.
 The difference between the vertical lines is always smaller for the reconstructed mass than when considering the actual masses from the hydro simulations.